 The roles and responsibilities of a CTO are not consistently defined, covering everything from technology operations management to technology innovation (and sometimes both).

 At the recent Gartner EA Summit, it was stated that 51% of today’s Fortune 500 CTOs are operationally focused, with the remaining 49% prioritising innovation.
 On average it takes twenty-four years for an IT Professional to become a CTO, covering eight different positions.

 In my opinion, it is important to split operational and strategic roles, recognising that the required skill set and behaviours are very different.
 For example, I have observed phenomenal operational leaders, who have struggled to define and embed a coherent strategy (often impacting the long-term growth of the business).

 Alongside the different behaviours, operational and strategic roles include intense, continuous responsibilities.
-If combined, strategy is often neglected, as business impacting operational issues must always take priority.
+If combined, the strategy is often neglected, as business-impacting operational issues must always take priority.

 As a result, I believe the role of CTO is strategic, sitting at the intersection of business and technology.
 It requires a detailed understanding of the customer, technical breadth, and depth, as well as a proven record of enterprise delivery.

 - Enterprise Architecture